-The target at the peak of the project is for the ambassadors to visit 100 to 150 establishments per week.
-To reach this scale, the program will employ approximately 5 full-time and 6 part-time ambassadors.
-Ambassadors will visit one establishment on average every 90 minutes.
-Some of the ambassadors may be students of public health at the Gillings School, but at least 70 percent will be Durham residents recruited through community-rooted partners and a majority will be hired from those communities most impacted by COVID-19.
+Our ambitious target at the peak of the project is for the ambassadors to visit 100-150 establishments per week.
+This program scale would require 6-10 ambassadors working part-time or full-time and visiting one establishment on average every 90 minutes.
+More than half of the ambassadors will be Durham residents recruited through community-rooted partners.